UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 .. figure:: ../_static/phd101212s.gif

-   :class: fill
-   :width: 45 %

- "Piled Higher and Deeper" by Jorge Cham
+   "Piled Higher and Deeper" by Jorge Cham: www.phdcomics.com

- www.phdcomics.com

 A history of everything everyone does to 'your' code

 A graph of "states" in which the code has existed

 That last one is a bit tricky, and is not necessary to understand right out of the gate.
 When you are ready, you can look at this supplement to gain a better understanding:

 :ref:`git_overview`

 There other versioning systems, such as Mercurial and Subversion (and commercial offerings), but Git is the most popular.

 It is incredibly important to learn and understand versioning control to work as a developer today, so we will be incorporating Git into our work flow.

 Setting up Git